webpack/webpack.js.org/src/content/plugins/hot-module-replacement-plugin.md

 ## Basic Usage

-Enabling HMR doesn't require a lot of knowledge to enable and in most cases no options are necessary.
+Enabling HMR doesn't require a lot of knowledge and in most cases no options are necessary.

 ``` javascript
 new webpack.HotModuleReplacementPlugin({